waii-ai/waii-sdk-js/README.md

 - `signal` (optional): An AbortSignal object for aborting the request.

-Certainly!
-Here's the documentation for the `ModifySemanticContextResponse` object:

 #### Returns:

 A Promise resolving to a `ModifySemanticContextResponse` object containing the updated and deleted semantic statements.